oriuminc/jenkins-inception/README.md

     [Hatch][hatch-project]?)
   - Investigate using [preSCMbuildstep plugin][plugin-preSCMbuildstep]
     for running `jenkins-setup.sh`
-  - Put jenkins user under databag control.
   - Investigate [hosted chef gem][hosted-chef-gem].
-  - Add `admin` user, which will be used for authenticating Chef during actions that require authorization.
   - Test whether github auth can work with localhost.
-  - Hack chef-user cookbook to allow for plaintext passwords, rather than just shadow hash of password.
   - Create role hierarchy like in Ariadne.
   - Set up varnish.
   - Submit PR to knife-solo to prevent auto-creation of node.json.
   - Determine public vs private git repo and change job git url accordingly.
-  - Create rake task to build default config file so not in version control.

 <!-- Links -->
    [hatch-project]:            http://xdissent.github.com/chef-hatch-repo/